 When he was a toddler, I loved showing his mad skills in the neighborhood pool.
 Older ladies would freeze when my son jumped in the water with no fear just to come out smiling a few seconds later from the depth of the pool.

 Unfortunately, the outdoor swimming season in the Midwest is only three months long, which isn’t much.
 The only solution is to continue swimming lessons in winter at swim school.
 I looked for options that could accommodate all three of my children.
 And that is how our longstanding friendship with the Goldfish swim school started.

 Swimming in Winter

 I was hesitant to let my kids participate in swimming classes in winter.
 November was right around the corner, and I was ready to pull the plug on their lessons.
 Cold winds and declining temperatures worked great as a signal to put away the swim bag until next spring.

 However, one time I stayed with the classes over the winter months, and to my surprise, my middle one who usually gets several ear infections in winter didn’t get one.
 He actually didn’t have another ear infection since.
 Coincidence?

-Benefits Of Taking Swimming Lessons in Winter
+Benefits Of Learning to Swim in Winter

 Do your children take swimming lessons?
 Swimming is a skill that everyone should know, and everyone should learn how to swim when they are young.